RavenProject/Ravencoin/doc/build-openbsd.md

     ...
     Segmentation fault (core dumped)

-This makes it necessary to build boost, or at least the parts used by Yottaflux Core, manually:
+This makes it necessary to build boost, or at least the parts used by Yottaflux, manually:

 ```
 # Pick some path to install boost to, here we create a directory within the yottaflux directory